GDPR: Legal Service Agreement

 Each and every transfer of data to a state that is not a Member State of either the EU or the EEA requires the prior agreement of the Client and shall only occur if the specific Conditions of Article 44 et seq.
-GDPR have been fulfilled.
+GDPR has been fulfilled.

-The adequate level of protection in …….. (e.g. country, territory or specific sectors within a country):
+The adequate level of protection in …….. (e.g. country, territory, or specific sectors within a country):